Updated: 3 days ago

 Asking this question can also help you rethink what success means.
 If you’ve only been focused on KPIs and revenue, there may be a lot you’re missing.
 For example, what about more opaque items such as employee satisfaction or perhaps brand awareness?
 Clearly these two examples can lead to more revenues, but they are more indirect.

-In fact, one of the purposes of this article is that having a business coach on your team also clearly helps drive revenues and success, but the line item breakdown is more intangible: more confidence, less stress, better sleep for the business owner for example.
+In fact, one of the purposes of this article is to help your maximize the benefit of having a business coach on your team.
+You clearly made or are making the decision to hire one based on the idea that they will provide you value that will ultimately translate into revenues.
+However, the line item breakdown of their is more intangible than a KPI.
+More confidence, less stress, better sleep for the business owner for example.

 What Are Examples of Similar Challenges I’m Facing?

 Each month, it can also help to ask for examples of other clients that can help guide you through specific experiences.
 If you have a certain challenge you’re facing, your coach may have advice based on their past experiences.

 One of the best ways to learn is through others, and the right business mentor already has all the experience to help you through most challenges.
 Your advisor has likely faced the same thing or may have already worked through a similar challenge with another client.

 Let's suppose that your business is within a home services industry such as pest control.
 You want to develop your marketing outreach to incorporate more complex email marketing campaigns.
 Chances are high, or guaranteed with our coaches, that they have extensive experience marketing similar businesses via many facets.
 Your coach may also have a roofer as a client, as an example, for which they just launched a successful email campaign.
 That experience would transfer from one business to another via your coach; leading to your own business' successful deployment.